acoustic-content-samples/wchtools-cli/README.md

 The resulting my_deletions manifest would contain all of the deleted artifacts that exist in the target location but are removed from the source location.

-When comparing two directories or a source directory and a target WCH tenant, any manifest files read or written by the compare command will be loaded or saved using the source directory as identified by the --source argument.
+When comparing two directories or a source directory and a target Acoustic Content tenant, any manifest files read or written by the compare command will be loaded or saved using the source directory as identified by the --source argument.

 When comparing two Acoustic Content tenants, any manifest files read or written by the compare command will be loaded or saved using the current working directory where the command is executed from.